-Public law No. 115-97, known as the Tax Cuts and Jobs Act (the "Tax Act"), enacted on December 22, 2017, reduced the U.S. federal corporate tax rate from 35% to 21% effective January 1, 2018.
+Public law No. 115-97, known as the Tax Cuts and Jobs Act (the "Tax Act"), which was enacted on December 22, 2017, reduced the U.S. federal corporate tax rate from 35% to 21% effective January 1, 2018.
 Also on December 22, 2017, the Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 ("SAB 118"), which provides guidance on accounting for tax effects of the Tax Act.
 SAB 118 provides a measurement period of up to one year from the enactment date to complete the accounting.
 Any adjustments during this measurement period will be included in net earnings from continuing operations as an adjustment to income tax expense in the reporting period when such adjustments are determined.
 Based on the information available and current interpretation of the rules, the Company estimated the impact of the reduction in the corporate tax rate and remeasurement of certain deferred tax assets and liabilities.
 The provisional amount recorded in the fourth quarter of 2017 related to the remeasurement of the Company's deferred tax balance resulted in additional income tax expense of \$3.6 million.
 An additional \$0.1 million was expensed in the first quarter of 2018 due to the remeasurement of the Company's deferred tax balance.
 In addition, during the first quarter of 2018, the Company recorded a \$2.0 million basis adjustment on its low income housing partnership investments, which consequently reduced income tax expense by the same amount.
-The final impact of the Tax Act may differ from these estimates as a result of changes in management's interpretations and assumptions, as well as new guidance that may be issued by the Internal Revenue Service.
+The remeasurement of the Company's deferred tax balance in the third quarter of 2018 resulted in an income tax expense reduction of \$0.3 million.
+The Company finalized the impact of the Tax Act in the third quarter of 2018.